survivejs/react-book/manuscript/05_react_and_flux.md

 The library situation is constantly changing.
 There is no single right way to interpret the architecture.
 You will find implementations that fit different tastes. [voronianski/flux-comparison](https://github.com/voronianski/flux-comparison) provides a nice comparison between some of the more popular ones.

-When choosing a library it comes down to your own personal preferences.
-You will have to consider factors such as API, features, documentation, and support.
+When choosing a library, it comes down to your own personal preferences.
+You will have to consider factors, such as API, features, documentation, and support.
 Starting with one of the more popular alternatives can be a good idea.
 As you begin to understand the architecture, you are able to make choices that serve you better.

 ## Porting to Alt

 ![Alt](images/alt.png)

-In this chapter we'll be using a library known as [Alt](http://alt.js.org/).
+In this chapter, we'll be using a library known as [Alt](http://alt.js.org/).
 It is a flexible, full-featured implementation that has been designed with isomorphic rendering in mind.

-In Alt you'll deal with actions and stores.
+In Alt, you'll deal with actions and stores.
 The dispatcher is hidden, but you will still have access to it if needed.
 Compared to other implementations Alt hides a lot of boilerplate.
 There are special features to allow you to save and restore the application state.
 This is handy for implementing persistency and isomorphic rendering.

 ### Setting Up an Alt Instance